The New York Subway Map Debate

 5:30PM - 6:30PM

 Form or function?
-This age-old design question comes to a head in The New York Subway Map Debate, a new book that brings to life an iconic debate between Italian designer Massimo Vignelli and cartographer John Tauranac over the future of the NYC Subway Map in 1978.
-On that pivotal evening inside Cooper Union’s Great Hall, Vignelli argued with Tauranac—then the chairman of the New York Metropolitan Transit Authority’s map committee—in a heated debate about abstraction versus realism, simplicity versus complexity, and form versus function in the design of the NYC subway map.
+This age-old design question comes to a head in The New York Subway Map Debate, a new book that brings to life an iconic debate between Italian designer Massimo Vignelli and mapmaker John Tauranac over the future of the NYC Subway Map in 1978.
+On that pivotal evening inside Cooper Union’s Great Hall, Vignelli argued with Tauranac—then the chairman of the New York Metropolitan Transportation Authority’s map committee—in a heated debate about abstraction versus realism, simplicity versus complexity, and form versus function in the design of the NYC subway map.
 Once lost to history, the discovery of a lost audio recording by documentary filmmaker Gary Hustwit sheds light on this watermark moment in design history, where Vignelli attempted to defend his abstract map of the subway system against a more accurate and detailed one favored by Tauranac.
-The aftermath of this conversation would leave an indelible impact on the future of design, geography, transit cartography, and visual language.
+The aftermath of this conversation would leave an indelible impact on the future of design, geography, transit cartography, and visual language—not to mention the way New Yorkers navigate the city.

 Readers will feel themselves transported into a hyper-specific window of New York design history with the book’s full transcript of the historic debate and contentious discussion that followed with designers, transit officials, and subway riders.
 The book also includes never-before-seen photographs of the evening by Stan Ries, plus new interviews with original participants of the discussion, and an insightful foreword by designer and map artist Paula Scher.

-Join Open House New York for a discussion with editor Gary Hustwit and OHNY Board Member Saundra Thomas about this great debate that will appeal to straphangers, commuters, and designers alike.
+In this conversation with OHNY Executive Director Pamela Puchalski, editor Gary Hustwit discussed this great debate that will appeal to straphangers, commuters, and designers alike.

 Purchase The New York Subway Map Debate here.